 Download ANS Teaming Software

-Download Center contains driver downloads for Intel® Ethernet adapters that include Advanced Network Services (ANS) teaming software.
-In download center choose your product and download the file that supports your version of Windows.
+Drivers and software for Intel® Ethernet Adapters lists driver downloads for Intel® Ethernet Adapters that include Advanced Network Services (ANS) teaming software.
 A separate download for teaming software is not required or available.

 Install ANS Teaming Software